cory-yonomi/ornery-mouse/README.md

-Hey there, I'm Cory.
+Hello!
+I'm Cory.
 I'm a software developer that recently completed the Software Engineering Immersive Cohort with General Assembly.
 Formerly a large format graphics professional, I decided to make the leap into development to make better use of my time and skills.

 Here you'll find my projects from GA as well as personal projects and refactors.
 I get excited about apps + APIs for the outdoors and conservation, the MERNG stack in general, and tacos.